 Learn how to launch a career in video game development.

-Video game developers help transform games from a concept to a playable reality.
-They do this by coding visual elements, programming features, and testing iterations until a game is ready for market.
-If you love video games and enjoy working with computers, a career in video game development can be immensely rewarding.
+A game developer helps transform games from a concept to a playable reality.
+They do this by coding visual elements and features, and testing iterations until a game is ready for market.
+If you love video games and are interested in joining this rewarding profession, here's what you need to know about it, at a glance:

-Game developers typically contribute to several game development elements, including visuals, artificial intelligence, user interface, and game logic.
+Creating a video game often involves a team of designers, artists, software developers, quality assurance testers, and production professionals.
+Game developers typically contribute to visual design elements, general user interface, and game logic.
 They take the game designers' designs, storyboards, and ideas and use them as blueprints to bring the game to life as something gamers can actually play.

 The type of work you do as a game developer will vary depending on the size of the company you work for and your specialization.
 At bigger game companies, you’re more likely to have a more specialized role working on a specific game element.
 At an indie publisher, you may have a hand in multiple processes in a game’s lifecycle.
 These are some of the day-to-day tasks you may perform in this role: